 Book

-Chinese Global Environmentalism (Cambridge University Press, forthcoming 2025)
+Chinese Global Environmentalism (Cambridge Elements, forthcoming 2025)

-This is the story of China’s embrace of green development on the global stage.
-Its historical evolution and motivations.
-The underlying governance mechanisms used to implement it.
-And most of all its implications for China’s rise and the natural environment.
-China’s turn toward green development is being carried out through (i) green ideology; (ii) green diplomacy; (iii) green development cooperation, and (iv) green economic statecraft – collectively referred to as Chinese global environmentalism in this book.
-Ultimately, Chinese global environmentalism is a wide-ranging economic and political strategy to unsettle traditional views of China and bolster the legitimacy of Chinese power at home and abroad.
-While not without its fits and starts, this effort is allowing China to make inroads globally that are only just beginning to be appreciated.
+This Element examines China’s embrace of green development on the global stage, or "Chinese global environmentalism."
+It traces Chinese global environmentalism's historical evolution and motivations and analyzes its deployment through the governance tools of green ideology, diplomacy, economic statecraft, and international development cooperation.
+It conceives of Chinese global environmentalism as a wide-ranging economic and political strategy used to unsettle traditional views of China and bolster the legitimacy of Chinese power at home and abroad.
+This Element argues that Chinese global environmentalism, while not without its fits and starts, is enabling China to make inroads internationally with implications for China's rise and the natural environment that are only beginning to be appreciated.

 Articles and Book Chapters